 Underfloor weatherization measures include adding insulation, sealing floor penetrations, adding ventilation, installing a ground cover and adding water pipe insulation.
 Insulation shall be installed to reduce heat loss between conditioned space and unconditioned space or to the outside of the house.
-Basements that contain HVAC ducts or have a direct access to the interior conditioned space of a home shall be considered conditioned space.
+Basements shall be considered conditioned space unless a program exception is granted prior to installation.
 Insulation installed between a conditioned basement and conditioned space of the home is not eligible for Energy Trust incentives.